 Ever wonder why someone would choose to make methamphetamine?
-It doesn’t take a rocket scientist to figure it out – it’s easy money and it gives them a constant supply of the drug they that are typically addicted to.
-One meth lab owner confessed to Newsweek, that he made $200,000 a year – tax-free – making and selling methamphetamine and other drugs to his customers.
+It doesn’t take a rocket scientist to figure it out – it’s easy money and it gives them a constant supply of the drug they typically become addicted to.
+One meth lab owner confessed to Newsweek, that he made $200,000 a year tax-free, making and selling methamphetamine and other drugs to his customers.
 Selling meth can be extremely profitable.

 How did he run a $200,000 a year business selling drugs?
-By using two cell phones, one for those who sold the drugs for him, the other for everyone else and using overnight delivery companies to ship meth to New York City and San Francisco.
+He says he used two cell phones, one for those who sold the drugs for him, the other for everyone else.
+He also used overnight delivery companies to ship meth to New York City and San Francisco.
 He also shipped coke to Cleveland and Miami, ecstacy to Chicago, and Special K to Atlanta.
 He brags that his”sales territory” included most of southern California, from Long Beach to San Diego.

 The story of how he became involved in using, making, and selling meth is undoubtedly the story that many meth dealers share.
 He met someone who introduced him to methamphetamine and he got hooked.
 Selling meth became a way to make money and support his habit.
 When he lost his job as an insurance adjuster, it became his livelihood.

 “Losing my job forced me to consider the unthinkable for the first time: dealing drugs on a fulltime basis.
 But even if I could overcome the stigma of such an occupation, and handle the risks involved, I didn’t have enough customers and my debts were mounting even faster.
 I applied for a few jobs in claims but when they didn’t pan out, my self-esteem hit an all-time low.
 With a mindset that I had little to lose, I plunged into dealing with the same vigor and work ethic I had displayed in every job I’d ever held”